mapeditor/tiled/README.md

 Installing
 -------------------------------------------------------------------------------

-For installing Tiled you can run 'make install'.
-By default Tiled will install to /usr/local.
+For installing Tiled you can run `make install`.
+By default Tiled will install to `/usr/local`.
 You can change this prefix when running qmake, and/or you can change the install root when running make install, as follows:

-Use /usr instead of /usr/local:
+Use `/usr` instead of `/usr/local`:

     $ qmake -r PREFIX=/usr